eplightning/gelf-forwarder/README.md

   - Vector gRPC (v2)
     - Used by v0.15 `vector` sink with `version=2`
     - Not compatible with v0.14, please use older gelf-forwarder if you need it (`bslawianowski/gelf-forwarder:v0.2.0`)
+- TLS support for serving server as well as client authentication
 - Support for GELF output
   - TCP
   - UDP with optional compression